Warehouse Order Picking: 8 Strategies & Methods to Consider

 3. Zone Picking

 In some cases, an order might be compiled completely out of SKUs from a single zone, but in other cases it will require SKUs to be picked from multiple zones.
 In these cases, as a picker completes the pick from their zone, they will pass the container or tote containing their portion of the pick off to the next zone.
-This can be done manually, or through the use of autonomous mobile robots (AMRs) or conveyors that deliver the tote to the next zone.
+This can be done manually, or through the use of carts, autonomous mobile robots (AMRs) or conveyors that deliver the tote to the next zone.
 In cases like this, zone picking is sometimes also called pick-and-pass.

 Benefits of Zone Picking